Former Houston Texans cheerleaders file lawsuit alleging harassment

 The former cheerleaders are also seeking compensation for labor law violations.
 The team allegedly failed to pay the former cheerleaders for “off-the-clock” and overtime work, the report said, citing the lawsuit.

-The plaintiffs claim the team also didn’t pay the federal minimum wage of $7.25 an hour, the lawsuit said.
+The plaintiffs claim the team also didn’t pay the federal minimum wage of $7.25 an hour, according to the lawsuit.

-The lawsuit also claims that Gary did not take any action after “several” cheerleaders reported physical assault from fans last season, USA Today reported.
+The lawsuit also alleges that Gary did not take any action after “several” cheerleaders reported physical assault from fans last season, USA Today reported.

-The former cheerleaders who tried out but didn’t make the 2018 squad, claim that their “efforts to get Alto to change the team’s policies,” the newspaper reported.
+The former cheerleaders, who tried out but didn’t make the 2018 squad, attributed the reason to their “efforts to get Alto to change the team’s policies,” the newspaper reported.

 The Texans released a statement obtained by USA Today that said “we are constantly evaluating our procedures and will continue to make adjustments as needed to make the program enjoyable for everyone.”